david-beauchesne/FoodWeb-MultiStressors/FoodWebs-MultipleStressors.md

   - Uncertainty associated with multiple disturbances
   - Limits of *in situ* and experimental approaches to study multiple disturbances
   - Limited insights from null model testing
-  - Shift towards ecological modelling to better understand mecanisms
+  - Shift towards ecological modelling to better understand mechanisms
   - Insights on the effects of disturbances on ecological communities from theoretical ecology
   - Theoretical focus on single disturbances, coexistence and extinctions